siriusted/frontend-nanodegree-mobile-portfolio/README.md

 ## Installation and Setup

-You can find an online version of the optimization project [here]()
+You can find an online version of the optimization project [here](https://siriusted.github.io/frontend-nanodegree-mobile-portfolio/dist/) and [here](https://siriusted.github.io/frontend-nanodegree-mobile-portfolio/dist/views/pizza.html)

 To set up locally on your machine.
 There are a few dependencies you need to download and install.
 Follow installation instructions on the pages linked below to set up both NodeJS and Gulp